conversejs/converse.js/docs/source/configuration.rst

 If set to ``true``, debugging output will be logged to the browser console.

+Additionally the ``/inject`` command will be enabled, which allows you to inject message stanzas for debugging purposes.
+The stanzas don't actually get sent out but receiving of these stanzas is mimicked.
+This allows for example for replaying message stanzas logged to the browser console before.

 You can also set this value by changing the URL fragment to `#converse?debug=true` or `#converse?debug=false`.